aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2018-reInvent/Lab1/Readme.md

 ## Step 2: Initialize AWS DeepRacer

 #### Reset Resources
 From the Get started page, you may need to initialize AWS DeepRacer.
-If you see an error that says **Can't find valid IAM roles**, click on the button **Reset resources**.
+If you see an error that says **"Can't find valid IAM roles"**, click on the button **"Reset resources"**.

 ![Initialize DeepRacer](img/02_reset_resources.png)

 #### Create Resources

-After about 5 minutes, the page will refresh and you will see a button to **Create resources**.
+After about 5 minutes, the page will refresh and you will see a button to **"Create resources"**.
 Click on this button, and after a few minutes your AWS account will be ready to create and train models.

 ![Initialize DeepRacer](img/03_creater_resources.png)

 ## Step 3: Model List Page

-After AWS DeepRacer resources have been created in your AWS account, you should then expand the panel on the left of the screen, and under the **Reinforcement Learning** option, click on **Your models**.
+After AWS DeepRacer resources have been created in your AWS account, you should then expand the panel on the left of the screen, and under the **"Reinforcement Learning"** option, click on **"Your models"**.

 This page lists sample models and all models you have created.
 You will see each model's current status.

-To create and train your own model, click on the **Create model** button
+To create and train your own model, click on the **"Create model"** button

 ![Model List Page](img/04_list_models.png)